New law permits appointment of counsel for child in arbitrated custody dispute

 07/11/2017, Legislation, Custody Disputes - Children

-For private custody proceedings, Hawaii in 2017 enacted the Uniform Family Law Arbitration Act, which provides in Haw.
-Rev. Stat. § 658J(c)(12) that when parents agree to arbitrate a custody dispute, the arbitrator has the power to appoint an attorney or GAL for the child at the expense of the parents.
+For private custody proceedings, Hawaii in 2017 enacted the Uniform Family Law Arbitration Act, which provides at Haw.
+Rev. Stat. § 658J-13(c)(12) that when parents agree to arbitrate a custody dispute, the arbitrator has the power to appoint an attorney or guardian ad litem for the child at the expense of the parents.